ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >   next seven bits are undefined and whose second byte resides in the lower half
 >   of a 16 bit register 1.

 *Note: this needs to be checked for endian problems.
 It is a very weird expression and it is not entirely clear to me which bits within reg1 were intended to be represented in the final value.
 I changed the describing text to match what I inferred the original intent was.
+Also it wasn't perfectly clear to me if they meant bit 31 or the bit numbered 31 starting from 0.

-In section D.13 Figure D.66 replace:
+### Section D.13 Figure D.66 replace:

     21$:   DW_TAG_variable
            DW_AT_name("s")